cdslaborg/paramonte/src/interface/C/README.md

-+   On **Windows** and **Linux** operating systems, we highly recommend downloading and installing the [Intel MPI runtime libraries](https://software.intel.com/en-us/mpi-library), which is available to the public free of charge.
++   On **Windows** and **Linux** operating systems, we highly recommend downloading and installing the [Intel MPI runtime libraries](https://software.intel.com/en-us/mpi-library), which is available to the public free of charge, also available in the latest release of the ParaMonte library on the [GitHub release page](https://github.com/cdslaborg/paramonte/releases) (For Windows, look for the executable file that ends with `.exe`.
+For Linux, look for the file that ends with `.tgz`, like `l_mpi-rt_2018.2.199.tgz`).
 +   On **macOS**, we recommend [Open-MPI](https://www.open-mpi.org/) since the Intel MPI library does not support macOS.

 For more information, visit [https://www.cdslab.org/paramonte/](https://www.cdslab.org/paramonte/).